 - When you’re ready, spoon the cold dip into the bread bowl

-- Place the cubed bread, and optional vegetables around the bread bowl
+- Place the cubed bread, optional vegetables and/or crackers around the bread bowl

 There is a video at the top of the post to help

 Don’t forget to sign up for instant access to more family recipes, crafts, game ideas, and more!